Their killing it. And it’s killing you.

-Here is a common question I’m asked by owners who are frustrated by their firm’s slow growth:
+Here is a common question I’m often asked by owners who are frustrated by their firm’s slow growth:

 “My competitors seem to be killing it.
 And it’s killing me.
 How can my studio reach that next level?”